PsiUpsilonEI/Bylaws/README.md

 1. Class A - At least half of voting pool in favor.
 2. Class B - At least two-thirds of voting pool in favor,
 3. Class C - At least ninety percent of voting pool in favor.
-4. Class D - No more than five percent of voting pool against.
-5. Class E - Majority of the executive board members.
+4. Class E - Majority of the executive board members.
 The six official executive board positions comprise the voting members; if multiple brothers share an executive board position, shares of the vote will be evenly split between any brothers that share a position.
-6. Class J - At least three members of the Judicial Board.
+5. Class J - At least three members of the Judicial Board.
-7. Class XJ - Two-thirds majority of non-Judicial Board members.
+6. Class XJ - Two-thirds majority of non-Judicial Board members.

 ### Section 3: Voting on motions